dotnet/arcade/Documentation/CorePackages/YamlStagesPublishing.md

     </PropertyGroup>
     ```

-1. Add a variable to your pipeline's YAML and set the value as your new category.
-    * `_DotNetValidationArtifactsCategory` for publishing to the Validation channel (Such as for testing the changes in these onboarding steps)
-    * `_DotNetArtifactsCategory` for publishing to the Dev channel.
+1. Set your new category as the value for the artifact category variables

     ```YAML
     variables: